zjb1001/rpcProve/manual.md

 ## Explanation

-- The C library (`rpc.c`) defines two functions:
+- The C server (`rpc_server.c`):
+  - Listens for incoming connections on port 12345.
-  - `rpc_call`: Simulates an RPC call by appending a prefix to the input message.
+  - Handles RPC calls by appending a prefix to the received message and sending it back.
-  - `get_response`: Returns the result of the last RPC call.

-- The Python client (`rpc_client.py`) uses `ctypes` to load and interact with the C library:
+- The Python client (`rpc_client.py`):
-  - It loads the shared library (`librpc.so`).
-  - It defines the function signatures for the C functions.
+  - Uses sockets to connect to the RPC server.
-  - It provides a `make_rpc_call` function that wraps the C function calls.
+  - Provides a `make_rpc_call` function that sends a message to the server and receives the response.

-- When you run the Python script, it makes an RPC call with the message "Hello, RPC!" and prints the response.
+- When you run the Python script, it makes an RPC call with the message "Hello, RPC!" and prints the response received from the server.

-This project demonstrates how to create a simple RPC system where Python code can make calls to C functions, simulating a local RPC mechanism.
+This project demonstrates how to create a simple RPC system where a Python client can make calls to a C server over a network connection.